All About Substance Abuse Social Workers

 Substance Abuse Social Worker Definition Assess and treat individuals with mental, emotional, or substance abuse problems, including abuse of alcohol, tobacco, and/or other drugs.
 Activities may include individual and group therapy, crisis intervention, case management, client advocacy, prevention, and education.

-Daily Life Of a Substance Abuse Social Worker
+Life As a Substance Abuse Social Worker: What Do They Do?

 - Plan or conduct programs to prevent substance abuse, combat social problems, or improve health or counseling services in community.